aninchat/theasciiconstruct/content/post/juniper-apstra-part1.md

 ---
-title: "Juniper Apstra Part I - "
+title: "Juniper Apstra Part I - Introducing to a true IBNS"
 date: 2022-06-06
 draft: true
 tags: [juniper, apstra, vxlan, bgp, evpn, jncia-dc, jncis-dc, jncip-dc]
 description:
 ---
-description
+With this post, we kick off a new series based on Juniper Apstra.
+This post serves as an introduction to Apstra - we'll look at what a true IBN system is, how relational and graph databases are different (and why graph databases are ideal for network infrastructure), concluding with some general workflows in Apstra.
 <!--more-->
 ## Introduction

-In this post, I'll introduce Juniper Apstra.
-We'll take a look at what a true IBN system is supposed to be, and why Apstra exemplifies this.
-We'll also explore graph databases, which is a data storing model that Apstra is based on.

-Finally, we'll go through various Apstra components and learn how to build everything we need, to deploy a simple Data Center.
+It's that time again - time for a new series!
+And I am really excited for this one.
+I am going to be kicking off a Juniper Apstra series with this first post.
+This post will look at what Intent Based Networking truly is, and what an Intent Based Networking System (IBNS) looks like.

+We'll then take a bit of a detour and talk about databases - I felt it was important to (at minimum) gain a basic understanding of relational and graph databases and why one is better suited than the other for network infrastructure.
+Graph databases form a crucial pillar of Apstra.

+Finally, we'll close this out by looking at some generic workflows within Apstra - I've broken this down into simple, high level flows without going into too much detail.
+Not to worry, the details will come in subsequent posts.

+Let's get started!

 **As a disclaimer, I'd like to say that a lot of what I've written about IBN and IBN systems here, comes from reading papers and book(s) written by the fantastic Jeff Doyle.
 There is no intent to plagiarize his work.**